pasqal-io/maximum-independent-set/README.md

 # Maximum independent set

-The **Maximum Independent Set (MIS)** library provides a flexible, powerful, and user-friendly Python interface for solving [Maximum Independent Set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) problem using Quantum technologies.
+The [Maximum Independent Set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) problem (MIS) is a standard and widespread graph problem in scheduling, network theory, error correction, and even in the quantum sector as part of more general optimization algorithms (e.g., QUBO formulations) or as a benchmark on quantum annealers or neutral atom devices.

+There is currently no known polynomial-time algorithm for general graphs running on classical (non-quantum) devices, which means that, in practice, finding an exact solution for large graphs is generally not possible due to time and hardware limitations.
+For this reason, most applications of MIS must satisfy themselves with finding approximate solutions.
+As it turns out, in some cases, even finding approximate solutions is considered hard.
+For these reasons, there is high interest in solving MIS on quantum devices.

+The maximum-independent-set library provides the means to achieve this: it compiles an MIS into a form suited for execution on existing analog quantum hardware, such as the commercial QPUs produced by Pasqal.
 It is designed for **scientists and engineers** working on optimization problems—**no quantum computing knowledge required** and **no quantum computer needed** for testing.

-This library lets users treat the solver as a **black box**: feed in a graph, get back an optimal (or near-optimal) independent set.
+This library lets users treat the solver as a **black box**: feed in a graph of interest, get back an optimal (or near-optimal) independent set.
 For more advanced users, it offers tools to **fine-tune algorithmic strategies**, leverage **quantum hardware** via the Pasqal cloud, or even **experiment with custom quantum sequences** and processing pipelines.

 Users setting their first steps into quantum computing will learn how to implement the core algorithm in a few simple steps and run it using the Pasqal Neutral Atom QPU.
 More experienced users will find this library to provide the right environment to explore new ideas - both in terms of methodologies and data domain - while always interacting with a simple and intuitive QPU interface.